 Different people react in different ways when this city is mentioned.
 Some people would like to come here and just walk around for a while.
-Some people feel sad and remember the terrible disaster at the Chernobyl Nuclear Power Plant that led to thousands of deaths.

 And some people feel heartbroken at the thought of a home lost forever.

 The famous city of Pripyat was an atomist city built specifically for the Chernobyl Nuclear Power Plant workers.

 Less than 24 hours after the disaster an emergency evacuation plan was developed for the city because of the dramatically worsened radiation situation.
 1200 buses and 200 trucks were used.
 The city was divided into 6 sections.
 Evacuation routes and sheltering addresses for the habitants were determined.
 On April 27, 1986 at 2 p.m. a total evacuation of the city began.
 In 2,5 hours the city with a 48,000 population was completely deserted.

 Unfortunately, the level of radiation pollution in the city turned out to be too high.
 It remains unfit for repopulation despite all the decontamination works.
 The city has been deserted for 28 years and is constantly being plundered by marauders.